Call for Papers

 Interdisciplinary and comparative analyses are always welcome.
 Proposals may focus on any region and may be written and presented in English, Spanish or Portuguese.
 Teaching panels concerning pedagogical strategies, teaching and learning methods, and in-class or long-distance innovative approaches are especially invited.
 Papers and panels are encouraged that link a common theme in Latin America across several disciplines.
 Papers are also encouraged that highlight how trends and tendencies in Latin America influence Latinx in the United States.

-Proposals (250-300 word abstracts) must be submitted by Friday, August 19.
+Proposals (250-300 word abstracts) must be submitted by Monday, September 19 (extended deadline).
 Please enclose a cover sheet stating professional affiliation, address, telephone number, and e-mail address of each participant.
 E-mail submissions are preferred.

 Graduate and advanced undergraduate students are encouraged to participate; student travel grants are available.
 The NCCLA is especially interested in presentations of faculty-student collaborative research.